How Does A Guidance Counselor Support Students And Schools?

 Overall, the goal of a school counselor is to ensure that every student reaches their potential academically, emotionally, and socially.
 A counselor can help develop coping, organizational, and communication skills to give students the tools to attain a sense of self-acceptance.
 Some professional school counselors can also provide students with psychological counseling.

-Grade level differences - varying degrees of counseling
+Grade level differences: Degrees of guidance counseling

 Elementary schools